-One of his most loved cars, the Amazulu FC manager had no problem spending R1.3 million to acquire this car in 2011, only a year after he got himself a Porsche.
+One of his most loved cars, the former Amazulu FC manager had no problem spending R1.3 million to acquire this car in 2011, only a year after he got himself a Porsche.

 The Q7 is a 4 wheeler that is designed with two gas-powered V-6s that share a 3.0-liter engine block and it features the standard eight-speed transmission.

 In search of a car that would give him absolute comfort, McCarthy doled out R900,000 to get himself a Range.
 Interestingly, he bought this car twice in the past.
 He used to have it when he was in Scotland.
 Unfortunately, he lost the car after his home was robbed.
 He would later spend close to a million rand in acquiring it again.

 The year the Range Rover was manufactured has not been revealed, hence, their features are unknown.